Health providers across the country must react quickly and proactively if an outbreak occurs in their area, but it’s not an easy undertaking.

 Clinics, hospitals, and healthcare systems across the country must be prepared to act quickly if an outbreak occurs in their area, but it’s not an easy undertaking.

-At the upcoming APIC conference in Philadelphia, attendees will have a chance to hear from Jennifer Boe, BSN, RN, PHN, CIC, an infection preventionist at Children’s Minnesota, and Joe Kurland, MPH, CIC, an infection preventionist and vaccine specialist at Children’s Minnesota, who helped quell a measles outbreak in their community in 2017.
+At the 2019 APIC conference in Philadelphia, attendees had the chance to hear from Jennifer Boe, BSN, RN, PHN, CIC, an infection preventionist at Children’s Minnesota, and Joe Kurland, MPH, CIC, an infection preventionist and vaccine specialist at Children’s Minnesota, who helped quell a measles outbreak in their community in 2017.

-Just before the conference, we caught up with them to learn more about their story what they’ll be presenting during their session.
+Just before the conference, we caught up with them to learn more about what they would be presenting during their session.

 VigiLanz: How did the measles outbreak develop in your community?
 What type of situation was your hospital facing?